florianholzapfel/express-restify-mongoose/index.md

 **options**: object <span class="label label-primary">type</span><span class="label label-success">default</span><span class="label label-info">version</span>

+> When `version` is unspecified, the feature is available in the initial major release (3.0.0)

 #### prefix
 <span class="label label-primary" title="type">string</span><span class="label label-success" title="default">/api</span>

-Path to prefix to the REST endpoint
+Path to prefix to the REST endpoint.

 #### version
 <span class="label label-primary" title="type">string</span><span class="label label-success" title="default">/v1</span>

 API version that will be prefixed to the rest path.
-If prefix or version contains `/:id`, then that will be used as the location to search for the id
+If prefix or version contains `/:id`, then that will be used as the location to search for the id.

 ##### Example

-Generates `/api/v1/Entities/:id/Model` and `/api/v1/Entities/Model` for all pertinent methods
+Generates `/api/v1/Entities/:id/Model` and `/api/v1/Entities/Model` for all pertinent methods.

 ```js
 version: '/v1/Entities/:id'